 Chapter 1: The Niang Controversy

-“Alrighty, I will see you all.
+“Alrighty, see you later.
 Just don’t gamble too much, please.”

 “No promises!
 Don’t be late, shortie!”

 “Hey!
-You know I-” Ritom immediately hung up before he could talk back.
+Don’t call me-” Shien narrowed his brown eyes as Ritom hung up before he could talk back.

 “You awake, mom?”
-Shien spoke with a jolly tune as he walked up the stairs.
+Shien jumped up the stairs.

 “Heyo, mom!”
-Shien yelled in his happy, energetic voice as he skipped towards his mom’s room.
-“Want some tea before you leave?
+Shien skipped to his mom’s room.
+“Want tea before you leave?
 I know you enjoy my tea.”

-As Shien began whistling like a northern cardinal while preparing the tea, Isrina yawned from her catnap, forcing herself to wake up.
-She quickly washed her face, straightened the chaos of her red hair, and changed her clothes.
+The black-haired Shien whistled while preparing the tea in the spacious kitchen with walls tiled in yellow.
+Isrina yawned from her catnap, forcing herself to wake.
+She washed her face, straightened the chaos of her red hair, and changed her clothes.

 “How are your friends?”
 She asked as she walked out of her room, wearing an orange blouse and beige skirt.